 The gold of the Canary Islands

-“More than a million kilos are exported to the Peninsula daily, which compensates for the islands’ enormous dependence on foreign countries (imports) and allows a 10% saving in the cost of importing basic products,” according to Asprocan.
+“Every day more than a million kilos are exported to the Peninsula with which the enormous dependence on the outside (imports) of the islands is compensated and allows a 10% saving in the costs of importing basic products”, points out the manager of Asprocan.

 The cut in these aid could further depress the delicate economic situation that the islands are experiencing as a result of the paralysis of the tourism sector due to the Covid pandemic (despite the opening of corridors).

 Canarian bananas account for 70% of community production and represents a gross wage bill of more than 175 million euros.
 It is the second most consumed fruit in our country, with more than 400 million kilograms sold each year.